How To Make Homemade Setting Spray

 How should I apply makeup setting spray?

-Once you have finished applying your makeup, your foundation, lipstick, and mascara, shake the makeup setting spray bottle, hold it around eight inches away from your face, and spray in a T and X motion to cover all of your skin.
+Once you have finished applying your makeup, including foundation, lipstick, and mascara, shake the makeup setting spray bottle, hold it around eight inches away from your face, and spray in a T and X motion to cover all of your skin.

 You can even use setting powder before setting spray for an extra layer of matte protection.

-Up Next: Wax Based Foundation – Is It Right For You?
+Wax Based Foundation – Is It Right For You?